 Hi Pascal, I've attached the Perl output for each of my camera's 8 white balance presets.
 (Each preset can have 19 different blue-amber settings, but I just left everything at defaults and only did 8 shots.)
 Let me know if there's any problem with these files.

-#12 Updated by Dan Cecile about 3 years ago
+#12 Updated by Dan Cecile over 3 years ago

 OK, here's a link to the 8 raw files (84 MB total size):